What is diabetes?

-When you digest food, your body changes most of the food you eat into glucose (a form of sugar).
-A hormone called insulin allows this glucose to enter all the cells of your body and be used as energy.
+When you eat, your body changes most of the food you digest into glucose (a form of sugar).
+A hormone called insulin allows this glucose to enter all the cells of your body.
+There it is used for energy.
 Insulin is produced by the pancreas.
 In someone who has type 2 diabetes, the pancreas doesn’t make enough insulin or the body’s cells can’t use insulin properly (called insulin resistance).
 This causes glucose to build up in your blood instead of moving into the cells.
-Too much glucose in the blood can lead to serious health problems that may damage the blood vessels, nerves, heart, eyes and kidneys.
+Too much glucose in the blood can lead to serious health problems that damage the blood vessels, nerves, heart, eyes, and kidneys.

 Talk to your doctor about your risk factors for diabetes.
 Although you may not be able to change all of them, you can make changes to significantly lower your risk.